 The DF Robot DHT11 module measures temperature and relative humidity and sends the sampled data digitally to the Kookaberry.

 The DHT11 is a very adequate performer and is considerably more popular than the slightly better specified and slightly more expensive DHT22 module.
-The blue DHT11 module is shown on the left in the pictures below.

 - Voltage range: 3.3-5 V